define-private-public/PSRayTracing/README.rst

 compute.
 But in some cases, such as graphics, we can get away with doing a faster approximation of the functions.
 In our case, we use the functions ``sin()``, ``cos()``, ``asin()``, and ``atan2()``.

 Sine, cosine, and arcsine use a taylor series approximation.
-It’s fairly easy enough to implement.
+It's fairly easy enough to implement.
 ``atan2()`` as a bit more tricky and required bitwidling magic.
 My method was taken from `this page <https://www.dsprelated.com/showarticle/1052.php>`_.
-I’d really recommend reading through it if you want to know the details of how it worked.
+I'd really recommend reading through it if you want to know the details of how it worked.

-Keep in mind that since these are approximations, they’re going to differ from the ground truth.
-Here’s a series of images that explain it better.
+Keep in mind that since these are approximations, they're going to differ from the ground truth.
+Here's a series of images that explain it better.

 |asin_ground_truth|